vega/vega/docs/docs/expressions.md

 <a name="timeFormat" href="#timeFormat">#</a>
 <b>timeFormat</b>(<i>value</i>, <i>specifier</i>)<br/>
 Formats a datetime _value_ (either a `Date` object or timestamp) as a string, according to the local time.
 The _specifier_ must be a valid [d3-time-format specifier](https://github.com/d3/d3-time-format/) or [TimeMultiFormat object](../types/#TimeMultiFormat) {% include tag ver="5.8" %}.
 For example: `timeFormat(timestamp, '%A')`.
-Note: Null values will be formatted as `"null"`.
+Null values are formatted as `"null"`.

 <a name="timeParse" href="#timeParse">#</a>
 <b>timeParse</b>(<i>string</i>, <i>specifier</i>)<br/>